Davidv9200/davidv9200.github.io/_posts/2024-08-15-How-to-Reset-IOS-to-Factory-Defaults.md

 ---

-# How to Reset Cisco IOS to Factory Defaults
+# How to Reset IOS to Factory Defaults

 ## 1. Access the Router
 First, you need to connect to your Cisco router or switch.
 This can be done using a console cable connected to your computer and accessing the device via a terminal emulator (e.g., PuTTY, Tera Term, or HyperTerminal).